Financial-Times/upp-provisioners/upp-factset-provisioner/README.md

 The provisioning process will:

-* Creates an aurora cluster, db subnet group and cluster parameter group in eu-west-1 using the cloud formation template
+* Creates an aurora cluster, subnet group and cluster parameter group in eu-west-1 using the cloud formation template

 How to run:

 # Parameters

 * MASTER_PASSWORD: Master password of RDS instance; must be 10-25 alpha numeric characters
-* ENVIRONMENT_NAME: Used to distinguish between stacks, stack name will be upp-factset-data-{ENVIRONMENT_NAME}
+* ENVIRONMENT_NAME: Used to distinguish between stacks
 * ENVIRONMENT_TAG: Used for AWS resource tagging.
 * VAULT_PASS: Used to read ansible provisioning data, can be found in last pass under upp-factset-provisioner
 * AWS_ACCOUNT: Account in which to provision RDS; must be either content-test or content-prod